Ohio kidnapper may have died in cell during sex act: state probe

-The two Ohio correctional officers on duty when Castro was found have been put on leave and face discipline and possible dismissal, according to the report.
-Ohio prisons were already under increased scrutiny at the time of Castro's death, which came about a month after the suicide of Ohio death row inmate Billy Slagle.
+The two correctional officers on duty when Castro was found have been put on leave and face disciplinary action and possible dismissal, according to the report.
+Ohio prisons were already under increased scrutiny at the time of Castro's death, which came about a month after the suicide of death row inmate Billy Slagle.

 The report said Castro left no suicide note, and was found with a Bible open to John, Chapters 2 and 3.
-There were also pictures of his family, arranged in a "poster-board fashion."
+There were also photos of Castro's family, arranged in a "poster-board fashion."

-In documents found in his cell, Castro complains about verbal harassment from other inmates and staff, and conveys his fear that someone was tampering with his food, according to the report.
-The report said the complaints about the food appeared to be unjustified.
+In documents found in his cell, Castro complains about verbal harassment from other inmates and staff, and conveys fear that someone was tampering with his food, the report said.
+It also said the food complaints appeared to be unjustified.